VeriSnip/VeriSnip-Tool/README.md

 endmodule
 ```

-In the above example, VeriSnip scans for a program or script resembling the Verilog Snippet name (without the file extension).
-Snippet files must adhere to the snake\_case naming convention, which VeriSnip uses to identify the program/script generating the Snippet file.
-For instance, the `include "example_ios.vs"` statement corresponds to a program/script named either "example\_ios.*" or "example.*", where \* represents any supported file extension.
-Similarly, `include "example_contents.vs"` corresponds to "example\_contents.*" or "example.*".
+In the above example, VeriSnip scans for a program or script whose name resembles the Verilog Snippet name (excluding the file extension).
+The statement `include "example_contents.vs"` corresponds to a program or script named either `example.*` or `example_contents.*`, where `*` represents any supported file extension.

+Since `include "example_ios.vs"` is followed by `VS_NO_GENERATE`, VeriSnip will ignore this file and will not attempt to generate it.
+The file can be generated later by another include statement if necessary.

 For another example, refer to the [MyReg module](MyLibrary/modules/MyReg.v).
-You can run `python3 *vs_build* myreg` to execute a small build with VeriSnip.
+You can run `vs_build myreg` to execute a small build with VeriSnip.

-**Note:** Avoid including a file in the first line of the file, as this is not supported.
-Instead, use the file's beginning to provide a brief introduction about its contents.
+**Note:** Avoid including a file on the first line of a Verilog source file, as this is not supported.
+Instead, use the beginning of the file to provide a brief introduction or description of its contents.

 ### Creating a Compatible Program/Script for Verilog Snippet Generation